Our world has changed dramatically, almost unnoticed.

 The complexity is simply too great.

-Think of controlling the integration of control units from different suppliers and managing software releases in relation to product life cycles.
+Think of managing the integration of ECUs from different suppliers as well as managing software releases in relation to product lifecycles.

 There are currently no "off-the-shelf" management systems that can deal with this complexity.
 However, these will gradually emerge over the next few years.